supriyaa-m/Databricks_Pyspark_Streaming_Einvoicing_XML/README.md

 Parsing and Loading: The XML files in the staging area are parsed, and their contents are loaded into three distinct tables:

-Invoice Data Table: Stores customer-related data.\n Invoice VAT Table: Contains VAT (Value Added Tax) details.\n Invoice Line Table: Holds line item details, such as individual products or services listed on the invoice.\n
+Invoice Data Table: Stores customer-related data.
+Invoice VAT Table: Contains VAT (Value Added Tax) details.
+Invoice Line Table: Holds line item details, such as individual products or services listed on the invoice.
 Archiving: Once the XML files are successfully parsed and loaded into the respective tables, they are archived by moving them to a designated archive location.
 This step ensures that the processed files are stored securely for future reference or audit purposes.

 Aggregation and Loading: The final step involves aggregating the data from the staging tables based on account numbers.
 The aggregated data is then loaded into two tables:

-Total VAT Table: Summarizes the total VAT amounts per account number.\n Total Invoice Line Table: Aggregates the total number of line items per account number.\n This platform ensures efficient, real-time processing of e-invoices, with robust validation, auditing, and aggregation mechanisms in place.
+Total VAT Table: Summarizes the total VAT amounts per account number.
+Total Invoice Line Table: Aggregates the total number of line items per account number.
+This platform ensures efficient, real-time processing of e-invoices, with robust validation, auditing, and aggregation mechanisms in place.
 The architecture supports seamless integration with external systems and provides comprehensive reporting and archival capabilities.